-We had cash of \$94,550 as of March 31, 2008.
+We had cash of \$79,357 as of September 30, 2008.
 In the opinion of management, available funds will satisfy our working capital requirements for the next twelve months.
 Our forecast for the period for which our financial resources will be adequate to support our operations involves risks and uncertainties and actual results could fail as a result of a number of factors.
 In the event that we experience a shortfall in our capital, we intend to pursue capital through public or private financing as well as borrowings and other sources, such as our officers, director and principal shareholders.
 We cannot guaranty that additional funding will be available on favorable terms, if at all.
-If adequate funds are not available, we hope that our officers, director and principal shareholders will contribute funds to pay for our expenses to achieve our objectives over the next twelve months.
-However, our officers, director and principal shareholders are not committed to contribute funds to pay for our expenses.